CSpanias/cspanias.github.io/_posts/2024-01-23-HTB - Analysis.md

 ![](svc_web_shell.png)

-Now, we can create a PowerShell-based reverse shell, URL-encode it, and pass it as a command:
+Now, we can create a PowerShell-based reverse shell, URL-encode it, and pass it as a command to our webshell:

 ```bash
 # our reverse PowerShell